ekbarkacha/my-first-repo/README.md

-# my-first-repo
+# Introduction
-This is my repository
+This project is a simple calculater for adding and multiplying two numbers.